kprokofi/light-weight-face-anti-spoofing/README.md

 # lightweight face anti spoofing
 towards the solving anti spoofing problem on RGB only data.
 ## Introduction
 This repository contains training and evaulation pipeline with different regularization methods for face anti-spoofing network.
-There are two models avaible for training purposes, based on MobileNetv2 (MN2) and MobileNetv3 (MN3).
-Project contains support for three datasets: [CelebA Spoof](), [LCC FASD](), [Casia CEFA]().
+There are two models available for training purposes, based on MobileNetv2 (MN2) and MobileNetv3 (MN3).
+Project contains support for three datasets: [CelebA Spoof](https://github.com/Davidzhangyuanhan/CelebA-Spoof), [LCC FASD](https://csit.am/2019/proceedings/PRIP/PRIP3.pdf), [CASIA-SURF CeFA](https://arxiv.org/pdf/2003.05136.pdf).
 Feel free to train and evaulate your model on any dataset.
 Final model based on MN3 trained on CelebA Spoof dataset.
 Model has 5 time less parametrs and 24.6 time less GFlops than AENET from original paper, in the same time MN3 better generalise on cross domain.
 The code contains demo which you can launch in real time with your webcam or on provided video.
 Also, the code supports conversion to the ONNX format.
 | model name | AUC | EER | APCER | BPCER | ACER | MParam | GFlops | Link to snapshot |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | MN3 | N/A | N/A | N/A | N/A | N/A | N/A | N/A | [snapshot]() |